-The Company used HFC refrigerants in technological air-conditioning units in 2017, as well as HCFC (for example, R22), that are more of a threat to the ozone layer in case of escape.
+The Company used HFC refrigerants in technological air-conditioning units in 2018, as well as HCFC (for example, R22), that are more of a threat to the ozone layer in case of escape.
 The Company's environmental objectives primarily focus on replacement of such technology with new, safer for the environment.
-Leaks of refrigerants from technological air-conditioning fell year-on-year to 321.4 kg in 2017, with HCFC (R22 refrigerant) accounting for 64.2 kg of this amount.
+Leaks of refrigerants from technological air-conditioning are dropping down on a year-on-year level, in 2018 they reached the amount of 99.8 kg (321.4 kg in 2017), 30.9 kg out of this amount (64.2 kg in 2017) was HCFC.